henriquebastos/The-Zen-of-Python-Poster/README.md

-# The Zen of Python, Agile and Small Acts Poster
+# The Zen of Python, Agile and Small Acts Posters

 Original concept by https://github.com/Matt-Stevens/The-Zen-of-Python-Poster, kindly forked to embrace Agile and Small Acts manifestos.